-Placer Library’s Book Bingo aims to shake your reading habits in 2023
+Placer County Library launches Book Bingo to help change your reading habits in 2023

 Katie Bauer Huntoon made a typical visit to the Granite Bay branch of the Placer County Library right before the holidays.